-He held master classes at the Summit Music Festival New York, Baptist University Hong Kong, Academy of Fine Arts Singapore, Dubrovnik Festival, University of Cape Town and many more.
-Before joining the Kalaidos Music College, Alexander Gilman taught as a lecturer at the Amadeus Music Academy in Vienna, where he was also responsible for the entire String Department.
+Additionally, Alexander holds master classes at universities and festivals across the world, such as the Summit Music Festival New York, Baptist University Hong Kong, Academy of Fine Arts Singapore, Dubrovnik Festival, University of Cape Town and many more.
+He is also in demand as a juror at a variety of international music competitions.

-Gilman’s career has been marked by the award of numerous prizes at international competitions in Europe and the USA.
-In 2006 he won the WestLB Music Competition.
-As part of this award, the Stradivari “Ex-Croall” dating from 1684 was made available to him and presented by Frank-Peter Zimmermann, who had previously played this instrument.
-In 2008, as holder of a bursary from the Deutsche Stiftung Musikleben and multiple prize-winner in the competition of the Deutscher Musikinstrumentenfonds, Alexander Gilman received on loan a violin by Giovanni Battista Guadagnini.
+Gilman’s career has been marked by the award of numerous prizes at international competitions in Europe and the USA, including the WestLB Music Competition in 2006.
+As part of this award, the Stradivari “Ex-Croall” from 1684, which had previously been loaned to Frank-Peter Zimmermann, was made available to him.
+Alexander Gilman was holder of a bursary from the Deutsche Stiftung Musikleben and multiple winner of the Deutscher Musikinstrumentenfonds competition.
+Thomastik-Infeld, the maker of violin strings, chose Alexander to be a Thomastik-Infeld Artist.
+He is currently playing a violin made by Giovanni Battista Guadagnini, Parma 1769.